S2.3.1

 | Ar | Noble gas | Monatomic | Poor | Not assigned |

 Electron density is the amount of electronic charge present in a given volume of space.
-In a metal, more delocalized electrons per metal ion means a denser electron cloud, so the attraction to the cations is stronger.
+In a metal, more delocalized electrons per metal ion produce a denser electron cloud, so the attraction to the cations is stronger.

 It isn't a perfect one-factor test.
 Crystal structure and other details can affect the value.
 Still, for the s- and p-block metals in this topic, melting point is a very useful comparison.

 That is why lithium has a higher melting point than sodium, and sodium has a higher melting point than potassium.
-The trend is not because the atoms “contain more electrons” in a vague sense.
-What matters here is the increased distance between the cations and the delocalized electron cloud.
+The trend is not because the atoms ācontain more electronsā in a vague sense.
+The key idea is the increased distance between the cations and the delocalized electron cloud.

-In this simple model, aluminium has stronger metallic bonding than magnesium because aluminium forms smaller, more highly charged cations and contributes more delocalized electrons per ion.
-Magnesium has much stronger metallic bonding than sodium for the same reasons, though the exact melting point comparison between magnesium and aluminium is close because real structures are more complicated than the model.
+In this simple model, aluminium therefore has stronger metallic bonding than magnesium because aluminium forms smaller, more highly charged cations and contributes more delocalized electrons per ion.
+Magnesium has much stronger metallic bonding than sodium for the same reasons, although the exact melting point comparison between magnesium and aluminium is close because real structures are more complicated than the model.

 Period 3 metallic elements: factors linked to stronger metallic bonding.

-| Metal | Cation charge | Ionic radius / pm | Deloc. e⁻ per atom | Melting point / °C | Boiling point / °C | Bond strength trend |
+| Metal | Cation charge | Ionic radius / pm | Deloc. e⻠per atom | Melting point / °C | Boiling point / °C | Bond strength trend |

 |---|---|---|---|---|---|---|

-| Sodium (Na) | Na⁺, 1+ | 102 | 1 | 98 | 883 | Weakest |
+| Sodium (Na) | Naāŗ, 1+ | 102 | 1 | 98 | 883 | Weakest |

-| Magnesium (Mg) | Mg²⁺, 2+ | 72 | 2 | 650 | 1091 | Stronger |
+| Magnesium (Mg) | Mg²āŗ, 2+ | 72 | 2 | 650 | 1091 | Stronger |

-| Aluminium (Al) | Al³⁺, 3+ | 54 | 3 | 660 | 2470 | Strongest |
+| Aluminium (Al) | Al³āŗ, 3+ | 54 | 3 | 660 | 2470 | Strongest |

-A transition element is an element with atoms that have an incomplete d sublevel, or one that forms at least one ion with an incomplete d sublevel.
+A transition element is an element whose atoms have an incomplete d sublevel, or one that forms at least one ion with an incomplete d sublevel.
 Most d-block elements fit this definition, but not all of them do.
-Zinc is the standard classroom exception: Zn has a full 3d sublevel, and Zn²⁺ also has a full 3d sublevel, so zinc is not classified as a transition element by this definition.
+Zinc is the standard classroom exception: Zn has a full 3d sublevel, and also has a full 3d sublevel, so zinc is not classified as a transition element by this definition.

-That doesn’t mean every transition metal has the same conductivity.
+That doesnāt make every transition metal equally conductive.
 The lattice, temperature, impurities and electron arrangements all affect measured values.
-The model explains the general reason for conductivity, not every numerical detail.
+The model gives the general reason for conductivity, not every numerical detail.

-So, when you look across a row of transition elements, don’t expect the neat sodium-to-magnesium-to-aluminium style of explanation to work as cleanly.
-The same metallic model still applies, but more variables are changing at once.
+So, when you look across a row of transition elements, donāt expect the neat sodium-to-magnesium-to-aluminium style of explanation to work as cleanly.
+The same metallic model still applies, but more variables are changing at the same time.